sao-git/getver-format/README.md

 $ python getver-format.py toml fomat_macros chrono cached rayon error-chain
 ```

-A name can be listed with either an underscore or a hyphen, and the output will always use hyphens.
-The order of the output will match the list given.
+A name can be listed with either an underscore or a hyphen.
+The output will use the canonical name on [crates.io][crates-io].
+The order of the output will match the list given unless you specify a sorting option.

 The output is ready to copy and paste into your `Cargo.toml`: